Klaviyo integrates with both Magento 1 CE and Magento 1 EE. We currently support Magento versions 1.5 and higher.

-The Magento 1 integration with Klaviyo requires a Magento API key.
-To create this key set up a special role with full resource access and assign a new user to this role.
-The Username and Password of this user will serve as the API key.
+The Magento 1.x integration with Klaviyo requires a creating a new role with full resource access and assign a new user to this role.
+The Username and Password of this user will serve as the API credentials.

-- Click the Role Info tab, name the role "Klaviyo", and click Save Role.
+Select the Role Info tab, name the role "Klaviyo," and click Save Role.

-- Click the User Info tab.
+Click the User Info tab.
 Set the User Name to "klaviyo" and enter a strong API Key.
+You can type in any alphanumeric value.
 Save the User Name and API Key as you will use them when enabling the Magento 1 integration in Klaviyo.
 Fill in the rest of the information and click Save User.

 To improve the performance of your integration we highly recommend enabling caching for the two Magento Web Services Configuration settings.

 In your Magento admin panel click on System > Cache Management.

 Enable caching on the two Web Services Configuration settings.

 If you make any changes to your Magento setup that could affect the configuration of these APIs (e.g. change your domain name), be sure to flush the caches, which can be done on this page.

 Use the Magento API key you created to enable the Magento 1 integration in Klaviyo.

 Log into your Klaviyo account and click on the Integrations tab on the left-hand sidebar.
 Navigate to the All Integrations tab and find the Magento integration.
 Then click Add Integration.